Lerer/serverless-veracode-webhooks/README.md

      * app: [Your new `application name`]
      * org: [Your SERVERLESS account id as shown on your dashboard]
 4. If you choose to skip the previous step (#6.3), comment out (using # in front of the line) attributes `app` and `org` in your `serverless.yml`.
+5. Modify `serverless.yml` and update the `region` value to your deployment region
-5. Lasstly, import all dependencies by running `npm install` in the project root directory
+6. Lasstly, import all dependencies by running `npm install` in the project root directory

 ### 7. Deploy the solution to AWS